edwincodee/wireframing/README.md

 ## Wireframing in Figma
 Figma is browser-based, so sharing your wireframes is as easy as sharing a link.
 Your team can leave comments right on the file so you can easily get feedback and field questions.

+## Benefits of Wireframing in Software Development

+Wireframing is an important step in the software development process.
+It creates a visual blueprint of the user interface, allowing developers, designers, and stakeholders to agree on the structure and flow of an application before writing any code.

+Wireframes aid in development by clarifying functionality and layout, guiding design and development, identifying usability issues, and facilitating effective communication among team members.

+Finally, wireframing ensures that everyone is on the same page, leading to a more focused, user-centred, and efficient development process.